-Why do we see the good in people even if they’ve been less than good?
-It amazes me how when someone isn’t in our life anymore, we won’t have a bad word said against them.
-It’s as if they were the perfect friend, the perfect mother, the perfect father.
+Why do we see the good in people even if they’re not deserving of the accolade?
+Why is that when someone isn’t in our life anymore, we won’t have a bad word said against them?
+It’s as if they were the perfect mother, the perfect father.

 How that plays out in terms of communication with family can be quite difficult.
 Children tend to stick up for family regardless of who they are.
 They may often see what we see, but them speaking out of turn may be seen as disrespectful, so they choose not to.